12 Popular Plastic Injection Molding Materials

 Phenolic resins are synthetic polymers derived from phenol and formaldehyde, known for their excellent heat resistance, electrical insulation properties, and dimensional stability.

-• Key Traits: Heat-resistant, insulating, flame retardant
+• Key Advatange: Heat-resistant, insulating, flame retardant

 • Used For: Electrical insulators, brake pads, adhesives